RogueChocoholic/RogueChocoholic/README.md

 # Hi there, I'm Kovidha Subasinghe 👋

 I'm a software engineering undergraduate interested in all sorts of technologies.
-Currently skilled at both frontend and backend web development, I am always pursuing new knowledge in programming.
+Currently skilled at both frontend and backend web development, and a lil bit of Java.
+I am always pursuing new knowledge in programming.

 ## 🧑‍💻 About Me